 Subsequently, Zombieland was announced as a tv series, although this failed to go anywhere beyond a tv pilot that aired in 2013 in which Tyler Ross and Kirk Ward replaced Jesse Eisenberg and Woody Harrleson respectively.
 Ruben Fleischer has also announced a tentative Zombieland 2.

-Director Ruben Fleischer next went onto make the bank robbing comedy 30 Minutes or Less (2011) and the true crime film Gangster Squad (2013).
+Director Ruben Fleischer next went onto make the bank robbing comedy 30 Minutes or Less (2011), the true crime film Gangster Squad (2013) and is set to return to genre material with the upcoming Spider-Man spinoff Venom (2018).

 (Nominee for Best Supporting Actor (Woody Harrelson) at this sites Best of 2009 Awards).